Daniel-Moraes1/CNT4007-Project/README.md

     - Deadlock debugging
     - Thread development

+- Alexander:
+    - Makefile
+    - Logging
+    - Writing to file
-- Alexander: Makefile, Logging, Writing to file, Deadlock debugging
+    - Deadlock debugging
 - Ryan:
   - Assisted with the debugging of the deadlocking in the initiator function.
   - Helped during the design work in the early stages of the project.